 The Operation comes under the operational command of the Allied Maritime Command (MARCOM), Northwood, United Kingdom.
 MARCOM serves as the hub of maritime security information-sharing for the Alliance.

 Operation Sea Guardian succeeded Operation Active Endeavour.
 Similarly to the latter, Operation Sea Guardian operates in the Mediterranean and performs the three below-mentioned MSO tasks.
-However, it is not an Article 5 operation as Operation Active Endeavour was.
+However, it is a non-Article 5 operation as Operation Active Endeavour was.

 If agreed by the NAC, Operation Sea Guardian can perform the following four additional MSO tasks: